homothetyhk/HollowKnight.BenchwarpMod/README.md

 - Show Room Name: displays the name of the current room from the game code in the bottom left
 - Use Room Names: bench menu uses room names from the game code instead of descriptive names
 - Enable Deploy: adds a menu to place a custom bench point
+- Always Toggle All: all bench menus are displayed by default

 Deploy
 - Deploy button: places a bench at the current location